GijsGoudzwaard/media-transcoder/README.md

 # Media transcoder

-Transcode all video files within a directory to 'direct play'.
+Transcode all video files within a directory for 'direct play'.
 This script will search for all video files within a directory and check its codec.
 If the codec is not h264, then it will be transcoded to h264.

 This is especially usefull for a raspberry pi media server where all media from 1080p and up needs to be transcoded for direct play.
 This script does not copy any subtitles.